 Step 2: Prep the Strawberries

 Next, puree the strawberries in a food processor or blender.
-When finished, refrigerate the strawberries until ready to use.
+When finished, refrigerate the strawberry puree until ready to use.

 Step 3: Make Cream Mixture

-Now, in a medium bowl, mix together the whipping cream, powdered sugar, and vanilla.
-You should whip the cream mixture on medium speed until it forms soft peaks, for about 8 minutes.
+Now, in a large bowl or the bowl of a stand mixer, combine the whipping cream, powdered sugar, and vanilla.
+You should whip the cream mixture on medium speed until soft peaks form, about 8 minutes.

 Step 4: Create Gelatin Layers

 Next, add the gelatin mixture to the cream mixture and continue whipping until it forms stiff peaks, or for about 2 more minutes.
-At this point, reserve ⅓ of the cream mixture in another bowl for the white, vanilla layer.
+At this point, reserve โ of the mousse mixture in another bowl for the white, vanilla layer.
 Then, gently fold the pureed strawberries into the unreserved portion of the whipping cream mixture.

 NOTE: After this step, you should have 2 bowls of cream, a white vanilla layer and a pink strawberry layer.